maclong9/harvard-compsci/Introduction/04-Memory/README.md

 ## Hexadecimal

 - Hexadecimal is used when you require more than 10 digits for some reason.
+- The maths below shows the value of each column and how to figure out basic hex values.

 ``` math
 \overbrace{0}^{16} \overbrace{0}^{1} = 0\newline